DeloitteAU/react-habitat/README.md

 In the *constructor()* of the class you need to register your React components with it and then set the container.
 The container is later bound to the DOM automatically so your React components self-initiate.

-In React Habitat, you'd register a component for a key something like this
+In React Habitat, you'd register a component 'as' a unique key something like this

 ```javascript
 containerBuilder.register(() => SomeReactComponent).as('SomeReactComponent');